micked99/ICT-Wspr-complete-setup/README.md

 <img src="https://github.com/user-attachments/assets/eec8681e-1199-46cd-8c37-9d269d65407c" width="300" />  <br>

 # Get your flight uploaded to Sondehub and/or aprs.fi

+There is a couple of ways to get your board onto [Sondehub](https://amateur.sondehub.org/)

+The way Im doing it is to use a wspr-to-sondehub python script described here: https://github.com/micked99/wspr-to-sondehub-script

 Using a WSPR to sondehub script with a filtering function so your upload data dont get mixed with other flights